 How To Reheat Your Cold Pequod’s Pizza Deep Dish Pizza

 Getting Pequod’s delivered to your home somewhere in the United States?
-You need to know how to reheat pizza to make it just like you’re used to when you dine in.
+Learn how to cook a frozen pizza in the oven.
+You may also need to know how to long to reheat pizza to make it just like you’re used to when you dine in.
 There are three main ways to heat it up: skillet, toaster oven, and oven.

 Reheat In a Traditional Oven